 In 2009, “Better for Less” set out many of the ideas implemented in government by the Office of the Chief Technology Officer (OCTO) and GDS from 2010-2015.
 It drew on these earlier experiences of implementing cross-government platforms to highlight the value of this approach:

 The use of a common infrastructure is critical … applications must be developed to work together using open standards for data and interoperability.
 It is critical that the common infrastructure is available for all the identified stakeholders: officials, citizens, third sector organisations, potential and actual solution providers …

-In 2013, the Government Digital Service (GDS) published in its Service Design Manual its intention to continue this journey towards what had became termed “Government as a Platform” (after the 2009 vision of Tim O’Reilly).
-The text initially published by GDS for their Government as a Platform vision has subsequently been removed from the site, but is still viewable in GitHub here.
-It recognised the need to work smartly including:
+In 2013, the Government Digital Service (GDS) published in its Service Design Manual its intention to continue this journey towards what had now become more widely rebadged as “Government as a Platform” (after the 2009 vision of Tim O’Reilly, which was about far more than government use of platforms).
+The updated platform vision initially published by GDS was subsequently deleted from the site, but is still viewable in GitHub here.
+It recognised that:

 A move to platforms does not mean that government has to develop everything in-house: many of government’s needs can be met by existing cost-efficient utility services.
 However, government can help to establish best practice in areas such as personal data privacy.